By Gary Herrity Special to the Herald

 The Clinton Herald

 Gary Herrity is the Clinton Herald’s historical columnist.
-His column appears on Fridays in the Herald.
+His column appears only in the Herald on Fridays.

 Sources Archives of the Clinton Herald; Dave Vickers, KROS; Don Schneider; and, Richard Husmann of Anaheim, Calif.
 (CHS class of 1945).